-Wet Sounds' eight-inch tower speakers with tweeters offer full mid-bass sound and clean detailed highs.
-The Malibu-designed G-Force enclosure features waterproof connectors and optional swivel mounts on the Icon 8.
-The speakers are powered by a 500-watt amp.
+Wet Sounds eight-inch tower speakers with tweeter offer full mid-bass sound and clean detailed highs.
+The Axis-designed G-Force enclosure features water-proof connectors and optional swivel mounts on the Icon 8.
+The speakers are powered by a 500-watt Wet Sounds amp.
 The Rev 8 speakers can also be teamed up with amps.

-Read the Dashes and Video Screens section of this Owner's Manual for additional information about the speaker operation.
+Read the Dashes and Video Screens section of this Owner's Manual for additional information about the speaker operation, as well as material supplied by the manufacturer.